-- The following standards apply to the present product group: - DIN EN 1307 Textile floor coverings Classification of pile carpets
+The following standards apply to the present product group:

+to their reaction to fire
-DIN EN 685 Resilient, textile and laminate floor coverings classification

-DIN EN 14041 Resilient, textile and laminate floor coverings classification

-DIN EN 14041 Resilient, textile and laminate floor coverings Essential characteristics

-DIN EN 13501-1 Classification of building products and building types accord - DIN EN 13501-1 Classification of building products and building types according to their reaction to fire
+• DIN EN 1307 Textile floor coverings - Classification of pile carpets DIN EN 685 - Resilient, textile and laminate floor coverings - classification DIN EN 14041 - Resilient, textile and laminate floor coverings - Essential characteristics DIN EN 13501-1 - Classification of building products and building types according

-Product group: Textile floor covering -Surface pile of PA 6.6, tufted with woven textile backing and flame-proofin g Issued on Owner of the declaration : Gemeinschaft umweltfreundlicher Teppichboden (GUT) e.V.
-07-01-2009 Declaration number: EPD-GUT-2009211-E
+Product group: Textile carpet tiles - surface pile of PA 6.6, tufted with bitumen backing and flame-proofing Issued on Owner of the declaration: Gemeinschaft umweltfreundlicher Teppichboden (GUT) e.V.
+07-01-2009 Declaration number: EPD-GUT-2009411-E

-The product is approved according to the European technical approval (CE-marking) as well as in accordance with the respective national approval principles for building products. e.g. the general technical approval of Deutsches Institut für Bautechnik.
+The product is approved according to the European technical approval (7-marking) as well as in accordance with the respective national approval principles for building products.
+E.g. the general technical approval of Deutsches Institut für Bautechnik.

-For admission numbers, see the product marking (www.pro-dis.info).
+For admission numbers, see the PRODIS marking (www.pro-dis.info).

-0.4 Accreditation The textile floor covering has been awarded a GUT/PRODIS test label for environment-friendly products.
-Within the framework of this product testing system, annual controls are made by independent test institutes.

-0.5 Delivery status On delivery, the textile floor covering features the composition and characteristics described in Table 4.
+- 0.4 Accreditation The textile floor covering has been awarded a GUT/PRODIS test label for environment-friendly products.
+Within the framework of this product testing system, annual controls are made by independent test institutes. - 0.5 Delivery status On delivery, the textile floor covering features the composition and characteristics described in Table 4.
 The layer weights indicated are mean values relative to the respective luxury class.

 Table 4: Characteristics of the group of textile floor coverings

 Features Luxury class

-- outdroo LC 1 LC 2 LC 3 LC 4 LC 5 Unit
+realules LC 1 LC 2 LC 3 LC 4 LC 5 Unit

-Surface pile:
+Surface pile :

-Pile yarn PA 6 100 [%]
+Pile yarn PA 6.6 100 [%] [%]

 Weight of the surface pile 300 500 700 900 1100 [g/m2]

 Carrier:

-Carrier material PP/PES 100 [%]
+Carrier material PP/PES [%]

 Backing:

-Textile fabric of PP/PES 100 [%]
+Bitumen coating with inlay of glas ss-fibre fle ece and c over fleec e of PP

-Total weight 1477 1837 2147 2427 2677 [g/m2]
+Total weight 4123 4373 4623 4873 5123 [g/m2]

 Additional features according to /EN 1307/, /EN 14041/ Additional characteristics and suitable uses of the product are declared through marking with an additional symbol according to /EN 685/ and are registered in the respective PRODIS licence.